drsusmitadas/mesalabs-day4-lab1/content/monday/lab-1.md

 ./rn
 ```

 into your terminal.

 > [!IMPORTANT]
 > When the run is finished, double check if the new file 'M5_Z0014_fov030_f0ov0005_TAMS.mod' is in your work directory.
 You will need that model for the next lab! **If it's not there, ask your TA for help.**

 If you got stuck and cannot get your inlist to run, you can find
 [a functional inlist with all the changes described above here](https://github.com/Mathijs-Vanrespaille/mesa-school-labs/blob/main/content/monday/lab1/completed_inlists/inlist_project2)
 , so you can continue with limited delay.

-### C :  Customising output
+### C :  Customising output  [~30 min.]

 <p align="center">
   <img src="lab1/bonus_tasks/python_analysis/plots/pgstar_example.png" alt="pgstar" height="300">
 </p>

+#### 11 : Upgrading the pgstar plots

-11. Now let's turn to these animated plots, often called
+Now let's turn to these animated plots, often called
 the pgstar plots.
-These are incredible useful in understanding what
+These are incredibly useful in understanding what
 is going on in your model while its running, helping you spot
 potential problems early.
 Therefore, it is worthwhile to customize
 your pgstar panels to show those quantities that are the most important